Keywords

 Gene identifiers must balance stability with biological relevance, as outlined by Cannon et al. (2025), keeping track of the annotation version, chromosome and gene ID.
 Their framework proposes human- and machine-readable identifiers, including the assembly names (e.g. drOrySati.Nipponbare.RicePan.1.0) with the addition of gene models like drOrySati.Nipponbare.RicePan.1.0.1.01.g000100 (assembly version 1.0, annotation version 1, chromosome 01, gene 100).
 To enhance this for pan-genomics, the “group” field can denote pan-genome projects (e.g., RicePan), linking multiple assemblies, while optional fields like “Hap1” or metadata tags distinguish haplotypes or accession types (e.g., wild vs. cultivated).
 Pangenes, representing orthologous gene clusters, can be assigned identifiers like drOrySati.RicePan.pan00001, with metadata linking to specific gene models across assemblies.
 Cannon et al. (2025) advocate preserving legacy identifiers via cross-references to ensure stability, avoiding disruptive renaming as new accessions are added.

 A core metadata schema is critical for interoperability.
 Required fields to properly annotate pan-genome studies include species details such as name (TaxonID), pedigree, geographic origin, ploidy and chromosome number, as well as sequencing technology used (e.g. PacBio HiFi, Oxford Nanopore, Hi-C, Illumina), assembly pipelines (e.g., Flye (Kolmogorov et al., 2020), hifiasm (Cheng et al., 2024), Canu (Koren et al., 2017), …), and assembly QC metrics (e.g., BUSCO scores (Manni et al., 2021)).
-Existing ontologies such as the Plant Ontology (PO) and Gene Ontology (GO) or probably more suited the Sequence Ontology (SO) should be extended to include pan-genome-specific terms that describe the layouts and structures of pan-genomes (Plant Ontology Consortium, 2023, The Gene Ontology Consortium, 2023; Eilbeck et al., 2005).
+Existing ontologies such as the Sequence Ontology (SO) should be extended to include pan-genome-specific terms that describe the layouts and structures of pan-genomes (Eilbeck et al., 2005).
 These can be categorized as core, shell and cloud genome genes, but these terms may depend on the number of genomes and genotypes selected (Jayakodi et al., 2024).
+Any downstream comparative analysis requires open and transparent reporting on the thresholds used, so that these must be included in the metadata.
 Collaboration with the AgBioData Nomenclature Working Group and the Genomics Standards Consortium (https://www.gensc.org/) ensures alignment with broader genomic standards (Cannon et al., 2025).

-Pan-genome completeness requires saturation analysis, where gene accumulation curves determine whether new accessions yield novel genes (Tettelin et al., 2005).
+Pan-genome completeness requires saturation analysis, where gene accumulation curves assess whether additional accessions contribute novel genes (Tettelin et al., 2005).
+For species with varying ploidy levels (e.g., diploid vs. polyploid barley), a minimum of 10–20 accessions is typically required for diploid species to approach saturation, while polyploid species may need 30–50 accessions due to increased gene content complexity (Jayakodi et al., 2024).
+Users should plot accumulation curves using tools like Panaroo and evaluate saturation by fitting models (e.g., Heap’s Law) to confirm diminishing returns in gene discovery (Figure 1C).
 For species like barley, benchmark datasets of 100+ conserved genes enable orthology tool validation (Jayakodi et al., 2024).
-Additionally, gene family expansion and contraction analyses, facilitated by tools such as OrthoFinder (Emms & Kelly, 2019) and CAFE5 (Mendes et al., 2020), provide insights into evolutionary dynamics across accessions.
-Structural variant detection (e.g., using Sniffles2 (Smolka et al., 2024) or SVIM (Heller & Vingron, 2019)) must quantify representation of indels and inversions (Qin et al., 2021).
-Similarly, presence-absence variation (PAV) detection, enabled by tools like Panaroo or PAV-specific pipelines, is critical for identifying variable gene content that contributes to phenotypic diversity (Tonkin-Hill et al., 2020).
+OrthoFinder (Emms & Kelly, 2019) and CAFE5 (Mendes et al., 2020) facilitate gene family expansion and contraction analyses, providing insights into evolutionary dynamics (Figure 1C).
+Structural variant detection, using Sniffles2 (Smolka et al., 2024) for long-read data or SVIM (Heller & Vingron, 2019) for short-read data, quantifies indels and inversions (Qin et al., 2021) (Figure 1C).
+When tools like Sniffles2 and SVIM yield conflicting variant calls, users should integrate multi-platform data (e.g., combining long- and short-read alignments) and prioritize calls supported by higher read depth or mapping quality.
+Presence-absence variation (PAV) detection via Panaroo or PAV-specific pipelines is critical for identifying variable gene content tied to phenotypic diversity (Tonkin-Hill et al., 2020).

-• Raw data: Assemblies must be submitted in FASTA format with headers containing unique sequence identifiers (e.g., >chr1, >chr2).
+• Raw data: Assemblies must be submitted in FASTA format with headers containing unique sequence identifiers (e.g., >chr01, >chr02).
 Annotations must be provided in GFF3 or GTF format (compliant with Sequence Ontology), with the sequence IDs in the first column exactly matching the sequence identifiers used in the FASTA headers.

 • Derived data: Structural variants in VCF/BCF, orthogroups in TSV (cluster ID + member gene), and graph-based representations (GFA format) for complex pan-genomes (Li et al., 2020).